 When two agents from Napier ERA represent two (2) different clients in the same transaction, they are called designated agents.
 The broker, Napier ERA, represents both parties and will maintain the confidentiality of both clients while the agent representing the buyer is able to offer full services to his or her client and the agent representing the seller is able to offer full services to his or her client.

 We have mentioned that agents are responsible for protecting and promoting their clients best interests, however, Virginia law does not permit seller's agents to misrepresent the condition of a property even though the seller may direct the agent to so do, and the buyer's agent may not misrepresent the qualification or ability of the buyer to purchase a property, even though the buyer may direct the agent to so do.

 Our policy as a licensed Real Estate Broker in Virginia is to serve customers, represent clients whether individual, businesses or others who are selling, buying, leasing, exchanging or in any way transferring interest in real property.
 We act as sellers agents, buyers agents, dual agents, designated agents and sometimes as agents for buyers or sellers of another real estate firm's client.
 Our representation is always with informed consent.
 We cooperate and share fees and commissions with all real estate licensees, whether they are working for our clients through us or as agents of a buyer, seller, tenant or landlord, etc. Please remember, no matter who pays cooperating licensees when they act as agents for buyers, tenants, etc., they represent the interests of their respective clients.

-For more information or assistance, please contact your favorite Napier Realtors® ERA agent or e-mail us at email@example.com.
+For more information or assistance, please contact your favorite Napier ERA agent or fill out our contact form.